 We adore this summery blonde balayage.
 It's less high-contrast than the balayage looks with a brunette base, which makes it feel fresh.

 Here you can really see the overall effect of balayage on the hair.
-The after photo shows way more dimension, with blonde streaks that bring light to the complexion.
+The after photo shows way more dimension, with blonde streaks and face-framing pieces that bring light to the complexion.

 Honey-toned balayage created by Eva Lam gives this brunette a sweet pick-me-up that perfectly flatters her natural color.